Truck Accident Lawyers in Corpus Christi, Texas

 The skill requirement involves an examiner who inspects the vehicle that the applicant plans to drive to ensure that it is in the proper condition and that it matches the class of CDL for which the applicant has tested.
 The applicant must then demonstrate his or her control over the vehicle and show the examiner that he or she understands how to drive the vehicle while following all traffic laws.

 If a driver failed to pass the tests for the class of vehicle he or she was driving, or if the driver failed to get the correct endorsements for the vehicle he or she was driving, then the driver may have been negligent.
-An accident lawyer can help you determine when negligence occurred—if at all—in your case.
+An can help you determine when negligence occurred—if at all—in your case.

 Negligence in Truck accident cases